aws4embeddedlinux/demo-iot-automotive-cloud/biga_image/README.md

 # Flashing the Device

 After the successful build, we can go ahead and bootstrap a device.
+## EC2 Graviton AMI

  In a scenario where we use an EC2 instance, we should be able to find the latest AMI that was created by the pipeline by doing:

 ```
 aws ec2 describe-images \